Around four years ago, I had a brilliant idea in relation to marketing my photography.

 I suppose if there’s a lesson to be learned from all this it’s that next time I have a brilliant marketing idea, I’ll still do it.
 Even the bad ideas are worth doing if only to find out what doesn’t work.

-If you like this print and would like to hang it on your wall, you can purchase a print here.
+If you like this print and would like to hang it on your wall, whether you live in Bondi Beach or not, you can purchase a copy here.